 Long-term planning process

 The long-term planning process builds from the Group’s current position and considers the evolution of the strategic objectives over the next three years.
 Three years is selected as the Group’s planning horizon and viability period based on the pace of change in both the competitive landscape and customer shopping behaviours within the retail sector.
-Three years is also used as the time period in the Group’s capital investment hurdles.

 Current position

-• a strategic focus on driving growth and continued focus on cost reduction from simplification of the operating model;
+• A strategic focus on driving growth and continued focus on cost reduction from simplification of the operating model;

-• a clear set of financial priorities to deliver cash profit, free cash flow and earnings per share growth, underpinned by a robust capital allocation framework; and
+• A clear set of financial priorities to deliver cash profit, free cash flow and earnings per share growth, underpinned by a robust capital allocation framework; and

-• a diversified business portfolio covering retail, wholesale, banking and data science.
+• A diversified business portfolio covering retail, wholesale, banking and data science.

 Longer-term prospects